 Website accessibility audits can cover a lot of ground.
-You want a trained professional who is going to take a look at your content in an in-depth manner, rather than just perform an automated check of your site utilizing an online tool.
+You want a trained professional to take a look at your content in an in-depth manner.
+Rather than just perform an automated check of your site utilizing an online tool.

 Online accessibility tools such as the WAVE Accessibility Evaluation Tool are a great beginning point, but they can’t give you a true view of the overall accessibility of your website, much less what to specifically do about it.
 That requires a trained human tester.

 Many of our clients opt for a Sampling Audit.
 In this type of audit, we take a representative sample of the pages and posts on your site and give you information about exactly what needs to change for those pages.
 You would then be responsible for extrapolating these changes throughout the rest of your site.

 For example, if the images on at least some of the pages or posts that we sample are missing alt tags, then you likely have images on many other pages that are missing alt tags.
 You would then need to go page-by-page to investigate and potentially remediate.

 This audit includes up to an hour of consultation time to answer any questions you may have about the audit results.

 - General issues for the whole site such as but not limited to